AdrianMunene/gearbox-academy-course/docs/module9.md

 ---
 [Home](index.md)

-# Module 9: Wireless Communication Protocols
+## Introduction to Wireless Communication Protocols

-## Introduction

 This module introduces wireless communication with the ESP32 microcontroller, focusing on Wi-Fi-based applications.
 You will learn to connect the ESP32 to a network, upload data to the cloud, control peripherals remotely, and develop web-based interfaces.